tigerfarm/arduino/Altair101/asm/programs/README.md

 # Writing Altair 101 Assembler Programs

 I have moved into the program development stage.
-I have, wrote, an assembler program that can assemble programs into byte code, and then, upload the code to the dev machine.
+I have, wrote, an assembler program that runs my laptop, that assembles programs into byte code.
+The assembler can also upload the code to the dev machine over a serial port.
-The dev machine can run the programs with, or without, detail step logging messages.
+The dev machine can run the programs with, or without, detail step logging messages that are displayed on my laptop over a serial port.

-My first programs are to test, study, and demonstrate the implemented opcodes.
+My first programs are to test, study, and demonstrate the implemented Intel 8080/8085 opcodes.
 I have also started to develop programs to demonstrate the Altair 101 abilities.
+To prove that Altair 101 is a true emulator, I can assemble and run the classic program, Kill the Bit.
+That was a celebrated accomplishment after months of work.

-### Opcode Program Testing
+### Opcode Test Program Development

 Test each opcode using various parameter types to study how to use the opcodes in a program.
 Document the details to show what can be used in a program.